Skip to main content.

 Qualified Person

 One who by reason of training, experience, or instruction has demonstrated the ability to safely perform all assigned duties and, when required, is properly licensed in accordance with federal, state, or local laws and regulations.
+There are several "qualified persons" in the facilities department.

 - Top -